Being made redundant can be a particularly difficult and uncertain time.

 Being made redundant won’t impact on any entitlement you have so far to the State Pension.
 However, time out of employment can affect how much State Pension you receive at retirement, as it may reduce the number of ‘qualifying years’ you have.
 Find out more in our article How the State Pension works.

-You’ll only be eligible for the full State Pension, amounting to £179.60 a week in the 2021/22 tax year, if you’ve made 35 qualifying years of National Insurance contributions.
+You’ll only be eligible for the full State Pension, amounting to £203.85 in the 2023/24 tax year, if you’ve made 35 qualifying years of National Insurance contributions.

-You’ll get qualifying years every year you’re in work, earning above a minimum amount (£184 a week in the 2021/22 tax year) – or if you’re paying voluntary National Insurance contributions.
-You may still get a qualifying year if you earn between £120 and £184 a week from one employer.
+You’ll get qualifying years every year you’re in work, earning above a minimum amount (£242 a week in the 2023/24 tax year, which is known as the Primary Threshold) – or if you’re paying voluntary National Insurance contributions.
+You may still get a qualifying year if you earn between £123 and £242 a week from one employer.
 You can also get National Insurance credits if you’ve taken time out of your career to bring up children or look after someone who’s ill or disabled, or if you’re in receipt of certain benefits.

 Can I put a redundancy payment into a pension?